medic/cht-docs/content/en/apps/guides/hosting/4.x/app-developer.md

 The bash script keeps files in two places:

 * **`*.env` files** -  the same directory as the bash script.
 * **`~/medic/cht-docker/` files** - in your home directory, a sub-directory is created for each project.
-Within each project directory, a `compose` has all the two compose files and the `couch` directory has the CouchDB datafiles.
+Within each project directory, a `compose` directory has the two compose files and the `couch` directory has the CouchDB datafiles.

 While you can manually remove any of these, it's best to use the `destroy` command above to ensure all related data files are deleted too.